reactioncommerce/reaction-docs/developer/tutorial/plugin-layouts-3.md

 ### How Reaction uses layouts

-Reaction Commerce uses one primary layout as the master or default called `coreLayout`.
+Reaction uses one primary layout as the master or default called `coreLayout`.
 This layout is just another React component.
 The code in this template is pretty minimal and you can see contains very little.
 So before jumping in to replace this you may want to ask yourself if this is what you actually need to do.
 But because we are changing the global structure of our site to accommodate our "one-page-checkout" we need to.

 ```js
 import React, { Component } from "react";